ASG01(Ambient Sound Generator 01) - link

 The Aesthetic: A Terminal into the Ether

 Before a single note is played, ASG01 establishes its identity through a meticulously crafted CRT-terminal aesthetic.
-Utilizing the **Share Tech Mono** font and a series of CSS and Canvas-based overlays—including scanlines, vignettes, and a layer of shifting film grain—the app feels like a recovered piece of retro-futuristic hardware.
+Utilizing the monospaced font and a series of CSS and Canvas-based overlays—including scanlines, vignettes, and a layer of shifting film grain—the app feels like a recovered piece of retro-futuristic hardware.

 The UI is intentionally minimalist, favoring dim whites and blacks, punctuated by a user-selectable accent color that synchronizes across all instruments.
-It’s an environment designed to fade into the background, allowing the sound to take center stage.
+A row of glitching characters in the nav bar animates in sync with the music—faster and more chaotic as the audio level rises, drifting slowly when silence falls.
+It's an environment designed to fade into the background, allowing the sound to take center stage.

 The Triptych of Sound